mkthewlis/Milestone-Project-2/README.md

 ### Deploying my project

 I created my project on GitHub and used GitPod's development environment to write my code.
+Use the following link to view my live project: [Our Oceans, Our Plastic](https://mkthewlis.github.io/Milestone-Project-2/)

+#### Deploying to GitHub Pages
 To make my project viewable to others, I deployed my project to GitHub Pages with the following process:

 1. I opened the 'Settings' section of my project repository in GitHub.